Transition Problems – 7 Questions SLPs Need to Ask

 Even if the version you are dealing with only escalates to students turning their heads away and being non-cooperative, it isn’t the reception we were hoping to have when we became SLPS.
 Nothing boosts your ego like a student acting out upon seeing you.

-The truth is, it may have nothing to do with you, personally or as an SLP.
+The truth is, it may have nothing to do with you, personally, or as an SLP.
 Your student has problems making transitions.
-But, what we can we do about it?
+But, what can we do about it?

 I brainstormed a list for one of my readers recently and thought this information might be helpful to you as well.

 7 Questions SLPs Should Ask Themselves

 Yes, visual schedules can help- but only if they are being used consistently by the whole team and only if the student truly understands them.